cyface/django-termsandconditions/README.rst

 You will need to set up a Terms and Conditions entry in the admin (or via direct DB load) for users to accept if you want to use the T&C module.

-The default Terms and Conditions entry has a slug of 'site-terms'.
+The default Terms and Conditions entry has a slug of ``'site-terms'``.

 If you don't create one, the first time a user is forced to accept the terms, it will create a default entry for you.